Harshit-jain-1/Elevate-Labs-intershiptask/README.md

 .
 Printed model coefficients and intercept to understand how each feature affects house price

 # Task 4: Logistic Regression: Breast Cancer Classification
+# Objective
 This project implements a binary classification model using Logistic Regression with L1 regularization to classify tumors as malignant or benign based on the Breast Cancer Wisconsin dataset.

-# Objective
+# Key Steps Performed
 .
 Build a binary classifier using Logistic Regression . visualization the 'malignant', 'benign'
 .
 Evaluate the model using common classification metrics